A nephrostomy lets urine drain from the kidney if there is a blockage in the urinary system.

 Possible complications from having a nephrostomy

-The risk of having any complications from a nephrostomy is low.
-Possible complications are:
+The risk of complications from a nephrostomy is low.
+Possible complications include:

 - bleeding from the kidney